brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 In this way, the processor doesn't have a chance to do *anything* after it is reset - we start from a blank slate.

-This behavior is achieved by writing a one into bit 0 of the Debug Exception and Monitor Control Register (DEMCR) at address 0xE000EDFC.
+This behavior is achieved by writing a 1 into bit 0 of the Debug Exception and Monitor Control Register (DEMCR) at address 0xE000EDFC.
 This bit is called the VC_CORERESET bit and it instructs the processor to enter halt/debug immediately after a reset using the "vector catch" feature.

-Once this bit is set, a reset is requested by writing a one into bit 2 of the Application Interrupt and Reset Control Register (NVIC.AIRCR) at address 0xE000ED0C.
+Once this bit is set, a reset is requested by writing a 1 into bit 2 of the Application Interrupt and Reset Control Register (NVIC.AIRCR) at address 0xE000ED0C.
 This bit is called the SYSRESETREQ bit and it requests an immediate reset of the processor.